2024ashikul/uniCodeEditor/contributing.md

 ## 📈 Project Roadmap: The Path to the Top 1%

-To make CodeSync an industry-grade, top-tier project, we are focusing on the following key areas.
+To make CSLab an industry-grade, top-tier project, we are focusing on the following key areas.
 This roadmap serves as a guide for high-impact contributions.

 ### Phase 1: Core Infrastructure & Security Hardening